HomeNews & InfoFan FictionMessage BoardLinksEmail

 "I thought you didn't remember anything about that time, except for what you saw happen on Erebus."

 "I don't, really, but I've begun to recall memories of feelings, sensations I experienced during that time, and I know that I missed you, Jack and Teal'c a lot.
 I have a feeling that I hung around you guys for a while, checked up on you.
-I have this fleeting memory of seeing you guys going off to dinner and me wishing that I could join you."
+I have this fleeting memory of seeing all of you going off to dinner and wishing that I could join you."

 Sam pulled back and stared at him, stunned.
 "That was you?"